-- 1. Approve the Residential Home Energy Improvement Program at the Commission's earliest convenience. - 2.
+- 1. Approve the Residential Home Energy Improvement Program by March 31, 2009. - 2.
 Find that the Residential Home Energy Improvement Program meets the requirements of a "new" DSM/EE program consistent with Rule R8-69. - 3.
 Find that all costs incurred by PEC associated with the Residential Home Energy Improvement Program will be eligible for consideration for cost recovery through the annual DSM/EE rider in accordance with Rule R8-69. - 4.
-Approve the proposed utility incentives for inclusion in the annual DSM/EE rider in accordance with Rule R8-69.
+Find that the program will be eligible for utility incentives through the annual DSM/EE rider in accordance with Rule R8-69.